glynnbird/couchdiff/README.md

 - 1 - insufficient number of parameters
 - 2 - invalid URL
 - 3 - both databases are different

+## Authentication

+CouchDiff supports authentication using environment variables.
+Users can set the `COUCHDB_TOKEN_A` and `COUCHDB_TOKEN_B` environment variables to provide authentication tokens for database access.
+This method avoids the need to specify usernames and passwords.
+To use this feature, simply set the appropriate environment variable with your token before starting the application:

 ## Contributing